 Students who complete the ten (10) secondary courses including four (4) French courses receive a Kawartha Pine Ridge District School Board Immersion Certificate.
-Students who leave the French Immersion Program prior to full completion of the ten (10) courses receive an “Attestation des cours” indicating the titles of courses completed.
+Students who leave the French Immersion Program prior to full completion of the ten (10) courses receive an “Attestation des cours” indicating the titles of the courses they have completed.

 The schools that offer the French Immersion program at the elementary level are: